 Due to the multi-year lease agreement with HISD, the Joplin Campus occupancy target date is 2018.
 The master plan will continue to focus on the long-term development of campus improvements and advancement areas including these elements:

-- ➤ Connection of Joplin Campus to Main Campus - ➤ Phased renovation to Joplin Campus buildings - ➤ Instructional space reconfiguration on Main Campus - > Enhanced faculty to student ratios - > Increased counseling and student services - > Prudent enrollment growth
+- Connection of Joplin Campus to Main Campus

+- Instructional space reconfiguration on Main Campus

+- Enhanced faculty to student ratios

+- Increased counseling and student services

+- Prudent enrollment growth

 5. Who is leading Phase II of the 4500Forever Capital Campaign?